This recruitment offers a $3,000 Recruitment Incentive to eligible new employees joining UW Medicine #UWMRecruitmentIncentive

 All of UW Medicine’s radiologists are board-certified and sub-specialized in a variety of areas such as neuroradiology, body radiology, interventional radiology, musculoskeletal radiology, ultrasound, nuclear medicine, mammography, chest radiology and more.
 Imaging findings are integrated with all clinical data to generate comprehensive and actionable patient assessments.

-Standards of Daily Practice: - Performs diagnostic radiographic exams as assigned by Lead or Supervisor.
+RESPONSIBILITIES: Standards of Daily Practice: - Performs diagnostic radiographic exams as assigned by Lead or Supervisor.
 Transferring and positioning patients as well as providing immobilization.
 Provide devices as required and select proper technical factors and operate radiographic equipment. - Under general supervision performs complex radiographic procedures such as, but not limited to the following: myelograms, discograms, complex orthopedic procedures in the OR, extensive radiography, and complex polytraumatized patients from the ED and ICU. - Is able to operate the following equipment/systems: Computed and Digital Radiography equipment, PACS, the Hospital Information System, and the Radiology Information System.
 Able to print and retrieve images.
 Can implement downtime procedures as needed. - Assists in the orientation of new staff, technologists, researchers, and students to the Radiology department. - Help maintain a clean and well-stocked working environment. - May be assigned Lead responsibilities in their absence or when requested. - Maintains adequate computer and/or written records using the Radiology Information System. - May be required to work on-call. - Assures appropriate utilization of Radiation Protection prescribed by safety standards is utilized. - Understand and adheres to the National Patient Safety Goals and described yearly by the Joint Commission.

 This position involves working with patients from the following age groups: • Neonate, 1-28 days • Pre-teen to teen, 10-16 years • Infant, 29 days -1 year • Adult, 17-69 years • Toddler, 2-4 years • Geriatric, 70 years and above • Child, 5-9 years